Tysseract/SBCC-CS105-EX04-GaussianEaster/README.md

 public class Main {

     /**
-     * Test this code by asking for a year and then having the GaussianEaster class compute the value.
+     * Test this code by asking for a year and then having the code compute the value.
      *
      * @param args
      *            command line values.
 Not used in this example.